-The holiday season is around the corner and it can be a difficult time to navigate when you have an eating disorder.
-Whether you have family obligations, or you feel the crunch because it can be an expensive time of year, or you feel that this round of holidays will be very different and likely more difficult than years past—all can be stress-inducing circumstances.
-All the emotions, pressure and expectations around this time, especially while in recovery, make it so important to lean on tools to help cope.
+The holiday season can be a difficult time to navigate when you have an eating disorder.
+Whether you have family obligations, feel stress due to expenses this time of year or feel that this round of holidays will be different and likely more challenging than holiday seasons in the past—all can be anxiety-inducing circumstances.
+All the emotions, pressure and expectations around this time, especially while in eating disorder recovery, make it so important to lean on tools to help cope.
 Here are five tips on how to incorporate Intuitive Eating principles into each day to help you enjoy the season.

 1. Focus on Food Flexibility

 Food flexibility encompasses the idea that all foods fit while incorporating Intuitive Eating principles such as “reject the diet mentality” and giving ourselves “unconditional permission to eat.”
 This mindset allows eating to be intuitive, imperfect, free from food rules and nourishing for the brain, body and soul.

 The holiday season is a great opportunity to practice protecting your food boundaries by refusing to allow external influences to tell you what to eat and when to eat.
 This is the time to remember that all foods have nutrition to offer the body.
 Yes—all foods!
 When food is deemed as “healthy” or “unhealthy,” pleasure and satisfaction of the food are taken out of the experience and eating becomes stressful.
 This creates black and white thinking that can keep you stuck in the cycle of experiencing shame and guilt after eating.
 Rejecting the diet mentality allows you to build autonomy and self-efficacy in your food choices, all while moving toward a “gentle nutrition” approach.